I'm reading a lot of black and white analysis about abuse, and I don't agree with it.

 Child rearing is a fertile ground for abusive behaviours.
 We care for small beings who are ignorant of the world and how it operates and whom we try to raise to become adults.
 Our methods of protection and discipline range from encouragement and rewards to emotional blackmail and fear-mongering.
 We undermine our children's powers of consent because we know better the repercussions of their desires.
 Which mother might not consider a threat or worse, to prevent something which we could conceivably justify as 'for their own good'?
 Where is the line?

 Did it result in my feeling abused?
 Yes.
-Yet as a crusader for this system, abuse was not my mother’s intent.
+Yet as a crusader for this system, abuse was not my mother's intent (at least not always).
 She was an agent in that abusive system, whilst believing that it was the best thing for me.
 She like so many other parents, was a true believer.
-I don’t categorize her as an abuser for these things, even if I experienced abuse at her hands.
+I don't categorize her as an abuser for these things, even if I experienced abuse at her hands.

 When I toed the line in certain areas, she always found other areas where I could make new mistakes.
-It was an endless exercise in self-improvement where she used emotional blackmail, guilt and fear in an attempt to ‘improve’ me.
+It was an endless exercise in self-improvement where she used emotional blackmail, guilt and fear in an attempt to 'improve' me.
 Where she told me what I should feel, and invalidated who I was and what I really felt.
 This is why I categorize her as an abuser.
 I believe she was also intentionally abusive to satisfy a strong need for power within herself but without being conscious that this was her desire.
-She did these things I believe, still thinking that she was doing the best thing for me.
+She did these things I believe, still believing that she was doing the best thing for me.
 Because we live in a system which facilitates denial.
+She remains in denial even now.

 This system also enables patriarchy, privilege and rape culture but because it is how we were brought up, it is easy to remain in denial unless we ruthlessly question it.
 Abuse, coercion and lack of consent lubricate the social interactions of our day.
 Powerful orators brainwash the public.
 Friends wheedle reluctant favours from other friends.
 Supermarkets use psychological manipulation to pull our triggers into buying things we don't need.
 Abuse rarely occurs in isolation.
 It is ingrained in the very fabric of how we interact with each other.
 And in the skills I'll bet so many of us like me, learn from our environments at a very young age.

 As a child I felt that I could never satisfy my mother in every area she wanted.
 I lived with the hideous anxiety and fear of rejection which was amplified by my adoption.
 I could not bear it.
 So I myself became intentionally but unconsciously manipulative.
-I accept that you might say even that I became abusive.
-I acted out, in so many ways, I undermined her position in society, I ran away and I slept around as she used ever more brutal methods to control me.
+I hurt her on purpose but because of the power differential, it was not abuse.
+I was reacting to her abuse.
+I acted out, in so many ways, I undermined her position in society, I ran away and I slept around as she used ever more brutal and psychological abusive methods to control me.
 I forced us to confrontation and precipitated a rejection.
 Eventually unable to live with me she sent me away to boarding school and I was happy to leave.
-Happy that she was unhappy.

-So if she was the adult unconsciously but intentionally abusing me, I was also the child unconsciously but intentionally abusing her.
-I gleaned satisfaction from repaying my abuse.
+So if she was the adult unconsciously but intentionally abusing me, I was the child unconsciously but intentionally hurting her back.
+I gleaned satisfaction from repaying it.
 This had become my defense mechanism.
 This is how abusive behaviour is passed down, not only by example, but as a necessity.
-A way to take back power.
+A way to take back power as we grow in power ouselves.

 Later I repeated this pattern as an adult with a man who abused me, horrifically so.
 For two years I believed it to be a healthy relationship because it was the only relationship style I knew.
 It was the one I had played out with my mother.
 As he tried to control me and to mould me to his ideal woman, I initially bought into it desiring the acceptance that had always eluded me.
-But just as before, I became passively aggressive thinking it the only way to assume power and I pushed him to his limits, getting drunk in public, doing everything to embarrass him and eventually cheating on him to precipitate a bloody rejection.
+But just as before, I acted out to get out, because it seemed the only way to to precipitate his rejection.

 We are at a turning point in our society where we are finally realizing that victim blaming is unacceptable.
 Abusers must answer for what they do even if, as in the case of that man, they do it with what they think are the best of intentions.
 Helped by our society he had convinced himself that he was helping me to become a woman who would be more respected by society.
 When it became all too obvious by bloodshed, that our relationship was abusive, that he was an abuser, he could no longer be unconscious of it.
 More importantly neither could I. But I don't want it to get that far for others.